 - Post-Doc Fellow, Summer Genetics Institute, National Institute of Nursing Research, National Institutes of Health

-Gwen Latendresse is an assistant professor at the University of Utah, College of Nursing.
+Gwen Latendresse is an associate professor at the University of Utah, College of Nursing.
 After many years of providing clinical care as a Certified Nurse-Midwife, she returned to academia and completed her PhD in 2008.
 Her post doctoral training included completion of a fellowship at the Summer Genetics Institute at the National Institutes of Health/National Institute of Nursing Research during 2009.
-Her research interest in adverse pregnancy outcomes has led her to biobehavioral investigations of chronic maternal stress and environmental exposures during pregnancy, as well as potential interventions.
-Current research projects include the study of epigenetic regulation of placental gene expression in response to environmental exposures (i.e. maternal use of SSRIs) and early pregnancy interventions (i.e. mindfulness-based and cognitive behavioral therapies) to reduce the risk of maternal depression during and after preganncy.
+Her research interest in adverse pregnancy outcomes has led her to biobehavioral investigations of chronic maternal stress, perinatal depression and anxiety, and environmental exposures during pregnancy, as well as potential interventions.
+Current research projects include a Utah Department of Health funded study: Telementalhealth: A Promising Approach to Reducing Perinatal Depression in Utah’s Rural and Frontier Communities.
 She enjoys including undergraduate and graduate students in her research efforts.

 She completed her PhD in 2008 and became an Assistant Professor at the College of Nursing, primarily conducting research, teaching, and providing service to the academic and professional communities.
-She was promoted to Associate Professor and awared tenure in 2015.
-She continues to provide prenatal, postpartum, and gynecological care at University Hospital clinic 4.
+She was promoted to Associate Professor and awarded tenure in 2015.
+She continues to provide prenatal, postpartum, and gynecological care at University's Madsen Clinic.

 In 2010 she served on the Vanderbilt Evidence-based Practice Center AHRQ/HHS Technical Expert Panel: Progestogens for Prevention of Preterm Birth.